 Climate-related financial disclosure: key features and guidance to prepare

-This pivotal legislation marks a significant shift in the way businesses prepare their annual reporting suite, and establishes Australia as a global leader in mandatory climate reporting against ISSB-aligned standards.
+Australia's climate-related financial disclosure (CRFD) regime commenced on 1 January 2025 after the Treasury Laws Amendment (Financial Market Infrastructure and Other Measures) Bill 2024 (Cth) (the Act) received royal assent on 17 September 2024.
+This pivotal legislation marks a significant shift in the way businesses prepare their annual reporting suite, and establishes Australia as a global leader in mandatory climate reporting against International Sustainability Standards Board (ISSB)-aligned standards.

 Key takeaways

-- Group 1 entities will need to start reporting for financial years commencing on or after 1 January 2025 – meaning preparations for entities subject to the regime are already well underway.
+- Group 1 entities need to start reporting for financial years commencing on or after 1 January 2025 —meaning preparations are already well underway for reporting entities.

 Background